 Which should I use- flour or corn tortilla?

 Corn tortillas are the traditional wrapper for street tacos.
 It’s best to make your own.

 However, if you’re eating paleo, Whole 30, or grain free, the chicken filling and toppings go great in lettuce leaves.
 Not quite authentic, but super good.

 Now, street tacos are typically served quite simply: top with some hot pepper sauce, like Chalula, and diced sweet onions and chopped cilantro.
 So good!

 Extra chicken street tacos toppings

-You could also add on some of these extra toppings if you wanted:
+You could also add on some of these extra taco fillings and toppings if you wanted:

 What should I serve with these chicken street tacos?